Sdfeagt/reaktortask/README.md

 This is my implementation of the Reaktor pre-assignment for developer trainee position.
 This program uses mainly React, Express, Axios and Sass.
 Other libraries, such as Xml-js are used as well.

 ![Alt text](/frontend/public/logo192.png)
-<center>Picture of a drone annoying a geese created using DAAL·E</center>
+*Picture of a drone annoying a geese created using DAAL·E*

 ## Breakdown